Chapter 5. Maintaining Referential Integrity

 When the Referential Integrity Postoperation plug-in is enabled, it performs integrity updates on specified attributes immediately after a delete or rename operation.
 By default, the Referential Integrity Postoperation plug-in is disabled.

-When a user or group entry is deleted, updated, renamed, or moved within the directory, the operation is logged to the Referential Integrity log file.
+When you delete, rename, or move a user or group entry within the directory, the operation is logged to the Referential Integrity log file.
 For the distinguished names (DN) in the log file, Directory Server searches and updates in intervals the attributes set in the plug-in configuration:

 - For entries, marked in the log file as deleted, the corresponding attribute in the directory is deleted.